 Social networking really began with message boards and then moved to forums.
 They allow users to communicate about different subjects.
 A forum is a discussion area on a website.
 Most Internet forums focus on a specific subject.
 Those interested in the subject gather to discuss topics and share opinions, information, and ideas.

 Forums get you writing English.
 You compose messages in a coherent manner so others understand the point or points you're trying to make.
 In turn, you read the postings of other forum members and pick up new words, phrases, and unique information along the way.
 It all contributes to building your English language skills in an interesting manner.

 An example is the Learn English forum.
 Here users interested in building their English language skills gather to converse.
 You can practise your English on this forum by posting your thoughts on a variety of topics, and by connecting with others who have an interest in learning English in the Live Text Chat room.

 Things To Bear In Mind

-There are other social sites out there, but these are the most popular, and they are all free, and likely to remain so.
-When you choose somewhere to network, be aware that sites that start of as free, sometimes start charging for premium accounts, or close down altogether.
+There are other social sites out there, but these are among the most popular, and they are all free, and likely to remain so.
+When you choose a network, be aware that sites that start off as free, sometimes start charging for premium accounts, or close down altogether.